 Anxiety & Claustrophobia

-Let us know if you have claustrophobia or are anxious about your MRI.
+Let us know if you have claustrophobia or if you are anxious.

 UVA Imaging’s MRI technologists have extensive experience with claustrophobic patients and will provide support to ensure a successful exam.